brain-score/vision/docs/source/modules/submission.rst

-To provide an automatic scoring mechanism for artificial models of the brain, Brain-Score has implemented a entire ecosystem, with each part explained below:
+To provide a scoring mechanism for artificial models of the brain, Brain-Score provides an automated submission system.
+This enables us to score new models on existing benchmarks, as well as new benchmarks against existing models.

 .. image:: docs/source/modules/brainscore_submission.png
     :width: 200px
     :align: center
     :height: 100px
-    :alt: alternate text
+    :alt: submission system diagram

 - **Brain-Score Website**:

-    The `website <www.brain-score.org>`_ implementation, also found on `Github <https://github.com/brain-score/brain-score.web>`_, handles our front end.
+    The `website <www.brain-score.org>`_ (`Github <https://github.com/brain-score/brain-score.web>`_) handles our front end.
 It is implemented using Django  and also accesses the database instance.

-When user submit their models in form of a zip file, the website triggers the execution with an http request to Jenkins (see below), also delivering the submitted zip file.
-Users can also see their profile, personal (private) leaderboard as well as the public leaderboard.
+    Users can submit plugins as a zip file via the website or as a pull request via Github.
+    Zip file submissions are converted into a pull request that is automatically merged if tests pass.
+    Once a pull request has been merged and if there are new model or benchmark plugins, a Github action triggers the scoring runs which are handled by Jenkins and run on the OpenMind compute cluster.

     The website is hosted via Amazon Elastic Beanstalk.
 There are three insteances on AWS EB: